Open-Models/Base/README.md

 ## Roadmap 🗺️

-To set and understand the orientation of the community around the brick, a [roadmap](organisation/roadmap.md) shows the main axes of work defined.
+To set and understand the orientation of the community around the knowledge base, a [roadmap](organisation/roadmap.md) shows the main axes of work defined.

 A collective project, a collaboratively built digital common, open to contribution and hosted (temporarily 🤞) on the non-open-source [GitHub](https://github.com/Open-Models/Brique) platform.